-California’s Hospitals Weren’t Ready for This
+How a Well-Meaning Health Policy Created California’s Coronavirus Nightmare

 Everyone’s worst pandemic nightmare is happening in Los Angeles.
-Intensive care units are overflowing with patients gasping for breath, and there might not be enough ventilators to go around.
+Intensive-care units are overflowing with patients gasping for breath, and there might not be enough ventilators to go around.
 If a patient has virtually no chance of survival, ambulances have been told not to bother transporting them to a hospital at all.
 People experiencing a heart attack or kidney stones can’t count on a bed being available for them.

 But perhaps it should be no surprise that California’s hospitals are full to bursting: the state has one of the highest COVID-19 hospitalization rates in the country, and it has relatively fewer hospital beds than most other states—just 1.8 per 1,000 people, compared with 4.8 in South Dakota, which has the most beds in proportion to its population.
 California’s relatively few hospital beds are attended by relatively few nurses, compared with other states’ staffing levels.
 Now the state’s hospitals have become overwhelmed, flooded with COVID-19 patients and unable to help them all.